ttrk/production/HIRun2018PbPb/HLT/Pythia8_AllQCDPhoton15_Hydjet_Quenched_Cymbal5Ev8/README.md

 ### Creating the Config

-Run the following to create the l1Ntuple config :
+Run the following to create the HLT config :

   ```bash
   ./createConfigs.sh